OlegBash599/ZCTS_BROWSER_v1/README.md

 ## Attention
-This is deprecated version of ZCTS_BROWSER (ZBC009) and is for only for archieve purposes.
+This is deprecated version of ZCTS_BROWSER (ZBC009) and is for archieve purposes only.

 For the latest and more reliable version of ZCTS_BROWSER are available here: https://github.com/OlegBash599/ZCTS_BROWSER